Code-Institute-Submissions/North-West-Golf-Society/README.md

 * The website has been tested in Opera, no issues have been observed.
 * The website has been tested in Firefox, no issues have been observed.

+## Manual Testing
+* When completing manual testing error found with Meta Viewport tag.
+Potential copy and past error.
+Error resolved by editing tag to correct format.

 ## Features tested
 * All navigations links tested across all pages, no issues.
 * All gallery images tested, when clicked open in new tab.